MengLeZhang/matching-causality-course/docs/data-readme.md

 __Population Survey of Income Dynamics (PSID)__: A random US population survey of household heads.
 This is where data from the control group comes from.
 Only male respondents are in this subset.

-Data source:
+## Resources

-Hosted by Dehejia:
+Data hosted by Dehejia:
 https://users.nber.org/~rdehejia/data/.nswdata2.html

 References: